menuclose

 London Wedding Photographer: Tips for London Town Hall weddings

 London has an abundance of beautiful wedding venues, not least the town halls around the city.
 I’m a London wedding photographer and I’ve shot ceremonies at several town halls across the capital.
-Because they are hugely popular and often time constrained, I’ve put together top tips to think about when planning your London town hall wedding.
+Because they are hugely popular and often time constrained, I’ve put together my top tips to think about when planning your London town hall wedding.

-1. Arrive on time
+1. Arrive to the town hall on time

 Sorry brides, but the fashionably late tradition is one to avoid at a town hall wedding!
 Because most town hall ceremonies are back to back, it’s in your favour to arrive on time.
 This will pay off when you have more time post ceremony to greet everyone and revel in the congratulations.

-One lovely thing about town hall weddings is that after the ceremony, you’ll normally get 5-10 minutes to yourselves while everyone else lines up outside for confetti.
+One lovely thing about London town hall weddings is that after the ceremony, you’ll normally get 5-10 minutes to yourselves while everyone else lines up outside for confetti.
 This is a great moment to just let it sink in that you’re now married.

 It’s also the opportunity to do some quick portraits in the venue if you want them.
 Some venues like Islington Town Hall will give you 5 minutes in their famous and very photogenic corridor.